seanhagen/seanhagen.ca/content/writing/2021-02-02-midnight-smoke.markdown

 date: 2021-02-02T19:52:38-08:00
 comments: true
 categories: writing
+draft: true
 summary: When a the fires raging in the forests blanket a sleepy town with a
     strange smoke, what will the townsfolk find?
 ---

+Tom knew that he had left getting supplies until the last minute, like always.
+The forest fire had been on the news for a few days now.
+Every report had it getting a bit closer to Skeena[^1].
+And now that a mandatory evacuation had been called he had to wonder if there were any supplies left in town at all.
+He had been watching folks leave town for days now, ever since folks had been able to see the glow from the fire at night.

 outline: